-- application material, including evidence of notification to specified stakeholders and the community about the application - Category B community impact statement - premises plan setting out the proposed boundaries of the licensed premises and any applicable authorisations - plan of management for the licensed business at the premises - development consent for the premises - statistics sourced from Liquor & Gaming NSW, Bureau of Crime Statistics and Research, NSW Health and Australian Bureau of Statistics in respect of the socio-economic status, liquor licence density, alcohol-related crimes rates, and health issues in the relevant local and broader communities - submissions from NSW Police Force, L&GNSW Compliance, Northern Beaches Council and four members of the public in relation to the application - the applicant's response to the stakeholder submissions.
+- Application material, including evidence of notification to specified stakeholders and the community about the application. - Category B community impact statement. - Premises plan setting out the proposed boundaries of the licensed premises and any applicable authorisations. - Plan of management for the licensed business at the premises. - Development consent for the premises. - Statistics sourced from Liquor & Gaming NSW, Bureau of Crime Statistics and Research, NSW Health and Australian Bureau of Statistics in respect of the socio-economic status, liquor licence density, alcohol-related crimes rates, and health issues in the relevant local and broader communities. - Stakeholder submissions in relation to the application, and the applicant's response to those submissions.